evert/evert.github.com/_posts/2016/2016-01-01-looking-back-at-2015-with-markov-chains.md

 The above blog post was automatically generated using a [Markov chain][7].
 This concept allows you to generate random english text using a very simple statistical analysis.
-As it's input, I simply used all my blog posts from 2015.
+For its input, I simply used all my blog posts from 2015.

 I ran the script a few times until I got a reasonable one, and then I only